 I have put in bold all the words that I think are important to define the Scrum Master’s role and read the end of the Scrum Guide’s paragraph about it (read it here), then I identified the keywords associated with the role: ensure, help, understand, facilitate, coach, cause changes, collaborate, remove obstacles, etc.

-These are words highlighting the few important postures of a Scrum Master.
-He has several responsibilities towards the development team, the Product Owner and the organization.
+These are words highlighting the few important postures of Scrum Masters.
+They have several responsibilities towards the development team, the Product Owner and the organization.
 The Scrum Guide lists these different responsibilities.
-Otherwise, he can adopt one or several of the following postures:
+Otherwise, they can adopt one or several of the following postures:

-- Servant-Leader: he serves the development team, the Product Owner and the organization in the context of implementing Scrum.
-All the other postures are adopted by the Scrum Master in order to help his team.
+- Servant-Leader: serves the development team, the Product Owner and the organization in the context of implementing Scrum.
+All the other postures are adopted by the Scrum Master in order to help the team.

 - Facilitator: it’s about facilitating the Scrum events if needed.
-He could have to facilitate other discussions if necessary, and find consensus for the decisions that need to be made by the team.
+The SM could have to facilitate other discussions if necessary, and find consensus for the decisions that need to be made by the team.

 - Coach: the Scrum Master takes the posture of a coach to help the teams be self-organized and multidisciplinary, while guiding them on the path of continuous improvement.
-He works to create a safe environment allowing everyone to express themselves and evolve within the organization.
+The SM works to create a safe environment allowing everyone to express themselves and evolve within the organization.

 - Change Agent: The Scrum Master provokes the necessary changes allowing a better implementation of Scrum.
-He helps organizations with the adoption of Scrum to benefit from Agility on different levels.
+The SM helps organizations with the adoption of Scrum to benefit from Agility on different levels.